Gian Paolo Lomazzo

-Gian Paolo Lomazzo (26 April 1538 - 27 January 1592; his first name is sometimes also given as "Giovan" or "Giovanni") was an Italian artist and writer on art.
+Gian Paolo Lomazzo (Note: His first name is sometimes also given as "Giovan" or "Giovanni".)
+(26 April 1538 - 27 January 1592) was an Italian artist and writer on art.
 Praised as a painter, Lomazzo wrote about artistic practice and art theory after blindness compelled him to pursue a different professional path by 1571.
 Lomazzo's written works were especially influential to second generation Mannerism in Italian art and architecture.

 Early life

 Born to a family of some social status, Lomazzo appears to have received a better education than most painters.
 Early indications of his artistic abilities led to his studying with the little-known Giovanni Battista della Cerva, an assistant of Gaudenzio Ferrari (whom Lomazzo appears to have regarded as his real master).

 Lomazzo’s autobiography, published with his Rime in 1587, indicates that he received a steady stream of commissions for murals and altarpieces, once he became an independent master.
-His many connections, among whom was Giuliano Gosellini (1525–87), secretary to successive governors of Milan and a poet of some note, helped to ensure that he was also asked to supply numerous portraits of friends and aristocratic patrons.
+His many connections, among whom was Giuliano Gosellini (1525–1587), secretary to successive governors of Milan and a poet of some note, helped to ensure that he was also asked to supply numerous portraits of friends and aristocratic patrons.